-Chronotropic is basically the rate of contraction that’s primarily concerning the SA node.
+Chronotropic is the rate of contraction primarily concerning the SA node.
 So, SAX mainly stands for SA node and the number of times (X) it’s contracting, thus SA + X.

 Chronotropic drugs = SA node + number of times (X) the heart contracts = SAX

-Another way to remember chronotropic drugs as “the number of times a heart contracts,” is by basing it on the Greek word “Chronos” that means time.
+Another way to remember chronotropic drugs as “the number of times a heart contracts,” is by basing it on the Greek word “Chronos,” which means time.

 Negative chronotropic drugs consist of the following: